FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Introduction

-Model Predictive Control (MPC) is a well-known strategy that tackles this challenge as an optimization process \cite{karimanzira2016model}.
-By optimizing variables such as water levels and discharges, the algorithm generates control schedules for hydraulic structures to effectively mitigate overall flood risks \cite{delaney2020forecast,zarei2021machine}.
-Random initialization followed by soft-computing techniques such as genetic algorithms is often employed to perform the optimizations.
-Subsequently, physics-based models such as HEC-RAS and SWMM are used to assess the generated control schedules.
-Publications on this topic include the following \cite{leon2020matlab,sadler2019leveraging,vermuyten2018combining,chen2016dimension,leon2014dynamic,yin2023physic}.
-However, such MPC methods are prohibitively slow since they require thousands of simulations using physics-based models.
+The flood mitigation problem is usually treated as an optimization task \cite{karimanzira2016model}, where variables such as control schedules for hydraulic structures are optimized to achieve the desired water levels to effectively mitigate flood risks \cite{zarei2021machine}.
+Random initialization followed by soft-computing techniques such as genetic algorithm (GA) \cite{leon2020matlab} is often employed to perform the optimizations.
+Subsequently, physics-based simulator models such as HEC-RAS and SWMM are used to assess generated control schedules \cite{sadler2019leveraging, leon2014dynamic, yin2023physic}.
+However, such methods are prohibitively slow since they require thousands of time-consuming physics-based simulations \cite{jafarzadegan2023recent}.

-In the last decade or so, Machine learning (ML) has emerged as a powerful tool in this domain.
-So far, the ML-based methods have been applied to flood prediction \cite{mosavi2018flood,shi2023deep}, flood detection \cite{tanim2022flood,shahabi2020flood}, susceptibility assessment \cite{saha2021flood,islam2021flood}, and post-flood management \cite{munawar2019after}.
-However, ML-based methods have not been applied to flood mitigation tasks.
-We aim to fill this gap.
-Moreover, we replace the compute-intensive MPC approach with a framework based purely on deep learning (DL), where both the generator and evaluator are achieved by DL modules.

-Gradient-based planning with world models aims to seek optimal actions by training a world model and conducting inferences using that trained model.
-We refer the reader to Figure 1(a) from \cite{sv2023gradient}.